If you want to study psychology online, Australian universities offer excellent degrees and postgraduate courses.

 Interpretation

 The rankings are for undergraduate degrees and don't apply to postgraduate courses.
-The ratings reflect the opinions of both online and on-campus course graduates.
+The ratings reflect the opinions of both external and on-campus course graduates.

 For domestic students in Australia, the cost of a psychology bachelor's degree is $24,000.
 That's the annual tuition fee for a Commonwealth Supported Place (around $8,000 AUD) times three years of study.
 HECS loans from the Australian Government are available, meaning you don't have to pay tuition fees up front.